Loading...

 For example, if a container stacks its children using a Top to Bottom Stack, the children in the stack are free to change their X values.
 The following animation shows how children can be left, center, or right anchored (which changes their X Units and X Origin) without affecting the other children in the stack.

-An object will stack only if its position unit values are top or left for vertical or horizontal stacks.
+An object stacks only if its position unit values are top or left for vertical or horizontal stacks.
 For example, if a child is part of a Top to Bottom Stack, it will only stack if its Y Units is set to Pixels from Top.
 Otherwise it ignores its parents stacking behavior.

 In general this behavior can cause unexpected behavior, especially if additional siblings follow the child which is not using the default Pixels from Top or Pixels from Left, so changing this value on the primary stacking direction is not recommended.